Parkinson's Disease Facts and the Hope of Stem Cell Treatment

 A totipotent stem cell can produce all types of cells in the body as well as cells in the placenta, allowing for the formation of an entire organism.
 The fertilized egg cell and the cells of the very early-stage embryo are totipotent.
 The embryo at this stage consists of a ball of undifferentiated cells called a morula.

 A multipotent stem cell can produce several cell types within one particular tissue instead of any type of cell in the body.
-Stem cells in an adult's body are multipotent.
+An adult's body contains multipotent stem cells.
+These include the ones that make blood cells in the red bone marrow.

 Embryonic Stem Cells

-Embryonic stem cells are a useful type of stem cell for repairing the body because they are so versatile.
+Embryonic stem cells are useful for repairing the body because they are so versatile.
 They are also the most common type of cell used in stem cell technology at the moment.

 Most of the embryos used in stem cell research and technology are obtained from the in vitro fertilization or IVF procedure.
 The purpose of this procedure is to enable a couple to have a baby when the natural method has been unsuccessful.
 The couple donate eggs and sperm, which are united in laboratory equipment.
 Multiple embryos are produced.
 Some are inserted into the woman's uterus in the hope that at least one will implant and produce a baby.
 Embryos that aren't needed are frozen or discarded.
 A couple may choose to donate these extra embryos to science.